Letter from the Director

 A Letter from the Director of the New Saint Leo M.A. in Creative Writing

 When people ask me about Saint Leo University, I tell them that we are an innovative institution where teaching and lifelong learning are of primary importance.
-Nowhere is that more obvious than in our recently launched creative writing program.
+And as with all of our graduate programs, our method is to give you the tools to succeed.
+Nowhere is that more obvious than in our creative writing program.

-Here at Saint Leo, you can expect to work with a faculty mentor to develop an individualized course of study tailor-made for your own writing goals, while the program provides a structure and accountability that helps you develop the independence and professionalism needed to excel in the writing world.
+Our program favors no type of writing, and no particular style; simply, you can expect to work with a faculty mentor to develop an individualized course of study tailor-made for your own writing goals.
+Your coursework provides structure and accountability to help you develop the independence and professionalism needed to excel in the writing world.

-I hope you will consider being a part of what we are building here.
-And I would love to talk to you, about your story, your writing goals, and how our program can help you achieve those goals.
+I would love to talk to you, about your story, your writing goals, and how our program can help you achieve those goals.
+Our admissions team stands ready to help you.
+All you need to do is reach out.

 Steve Kistulentz, PhD